Hidden In Bananas And Tea, Cocaine Departs Ecuador Port By The Ton - UrduPoint

 "Our country ceased being a collection center to become instead a platform for drug distribution on an international scale," said national anti-narcotics chief Giovanni Ponce.

-In the first quarter of this year, police seized 15.8 tons of drugs in Guayaquil port alone, four times more than in the same period of 2021.
+In the first quarter of this year, police seized 15.8 tons of drugs in Guayaquil port alone, four tons more than in the same period of 2021.

 But checking 2.4 million containers a year "is a titanic task," said Riera.